UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 **If it's a public event** or project that might be posted on MeetUp, please reach out to E-board (Keri, Laura, Seiko or Kaisen).

-**If it's an internal event** just for Wizards already in our Slack, you may feel free to ask if other Wizards would be interested by posting in the Slack #events channel.
+**If it's an internal event** just for Wizards already in our Slack then just let us know what you need!
+You can also ask in the Slack #events channel if other Wizards would be interested.
 Don't feel like you need to do it alone either; you can always ask if anyone would be willing to help organize whatever you have in mind.
 We're all friendly here!

 ### Want to get involved but nothing here speaks to you?